id101010/ravenmatrices/README.md

 # ravenmatrices

-Smart bruteforcer for a silly online iq test.
+"Smart" bruteforcer for a silly online iq test.
 It's absolutely useless, the test is garbage, but it was fun.

 # usage